Improving Loftus Street, Customs House Lane and Reiby Place, Sydney

 As part of our city north public domain plan, we’re upgrading Loftus Street, Reiby Place at the intersection with Loftus Street, and Customs House Lane.

 The project will improve safety for people walking, accessibility and amenity, reduce through traffic and maintain service and delivery access for surrounding businesses.
-It will also provide opportunities for outdoor dining and events.
+It will also provide more outdoor seating, street trees and opportunities for outdoor dining and events.
+These works are part of our long-term plan to transform the city centre into a place for people.

 We asked for feedback on this project in October and November 2022.
 The upgrade was endorsed by the Local Pedestrian, Cycling and Traffic Calming Committee in December 2022.